Social

 After one year in the program, our current SJA class has had incredible successes – read all about them in this midterm assessment report.

-Read our SJA In Review report, which details the incredible successes of our 2020 class of Social Justice Accelerator fellows.
+Check out the incredible successes of our previous classes of Social Justice Accelerator fellows.